alphahex99/Supcom2Cards/README.md

 * Loyalist: Massive AMMO and ATKSPD increase at the cost of your DMG and HP
 * Magnetron: Blocking can push or pull (and damage on contact) enemies depending on where you aim before blocking (up/down)
 * Megalith: Continuously burn visible enemies with 2 lasers
-* MML: Deal extra DMG to grounded players (not jumping)
 * Nuke: You know what it does
 * Overcharge: Blocking boosts your DMG, ATKSPD and makes bullets explode for a few seconds but large block cooldown increase
 * Poseidon: Buckshot but not useless